 - Eric Mosqueda, MD

 - Michael Neufeld, MD, MPH

 Seattle Children's neonatal nurse practitioners also care for patients at Franciscan Health System, Providence Regional Medical Center and Overlake Medical Center.
 The leaders of that program are:

 Our Neonatal Transport Program partners with Airlift Northwest to provide the specialized care needed to safely transport critically ill infants by ground or air.
 We transport more than 400 newborn patients each year.
 A NICU nurse and a respiratory therapist always ride along with the newborn on critical care transports.
 This team is in frequent contact with a neonatologist throughout the transport process to ensure the highest quality of patient care.
 The leaders of the Neonatal Transport Program are:

-The Neonatal Outreach Program provides education and consultation for community healthcare professionals to increase awareness of our neonatal services and ensure that babies get their best possible start in life.
+provides education and consultation for community healthcare professionals to increase awareness of our neonatal services and ensure that babies get their best possible start in life.